When managers are made aware of a union campaign and

-Emmet has worked as an electoral organizer, a press secretary in politics, and on the administrative side of non-profits.
+Emmet is the Organizing Guide's Content Manager.
+He's worked as an electoral organizer, a press secretary in politics, and on the administrative side of non-profits.

 We often walk on political eggshells when it comes time to break bread with friends and family, but there is no better an advocate to inform and galvanize support for the cause than someone who is known and trusted.